 - Option-3: When right-click is disabled, you can take a screenshot or use the developer tool/addons to copy the Image. ( Read Full: How to Save Pictures From Copy Protected Websites?)

-From Another Image
+4 Copy from Another Image

 - Open source picture file in MS Paint in edit mode